-Cross-connections are hardware (fibre, switches, routers) that connect separate units of the facilities within a data center.
-They are usually maintained by a single data center or across multiple data centers, and can be used for many purposes:
+Cross-connections are hardware (fibre, switches, routers) that connect separate units of the facilities within a data centre.
+They are usually maintained by a single data centre or across multiple data centres, and can be used for many purposes.

-Trading companies may use hundreds of cross-connections between servers to ensure trades are done as quickly as possible.
+Trading companies may use hundreds of cross-connections between servers to ensure trading takes place as quickly as possible.

-Some companies use cross-connects to make sure their business is connected to global networks so they can take advantage of redundancy and pricing.
+Some companies use cross-connections to make sure their business is connected to global networks so they can take advantage of redundancy and pricing.